colour-science/colour/docs/tutorial.rst

     True

-Since the sample spectral power distribution is uniform the interpolation will default to the ``colour.SpragueInterpolator`` interpolator.
+Since the sample spectral distribution is uniform the interpolation will default to the ``colour.SpragueInterpolator`` interpolator.

 .. note::

-    Interpolation happens in place and may alter your original data, use the ``colour.SpectralPowerDistribution.copy`` method to
+    Interpolation happens in place and may alter your original data, use the ``colour.SpectralDistribution.copy`` method to
-    produce a copy of your spectral power distribution before interpolation.
+    produce a copy of your spectral distribution before interpolation.